Trajectron++: Dynamically-Feasible Trajectory Forecasting With Heterogeneous Data: Experiments

-{\bf Map Encoding.} This is also visible qualitatively, \cref{fig:nuscenes_map_quali} shows the difference between our base model with and without map encoding.
-In it, we can see that the base model undershoots the turn for the red car, predicting that it will end up in the opposing lane.
-Further, much of its probability mass extends across lane boundaries.
-With map encoding, our predictions are not only more accurate, but nearly all probability mass now lies within lane boundaries.
+{\bf Qualitative Comparison.} \cref{fig:nuscenes_map_quali} shows trajectory predictions from the base model, with dynamics integration, and with dynamics integration + map encoding.
+In it, one can see that the base model (predicting in velocity space) undershoots the turn for the red car, predicting that it will end up in oncoming traffic.
+With the integration of dynamics, the model captures multimodality in the agent's action, predicting both the possibility of a right turn and continuing straight.
+With the addition of map encoding, the predictions are not only more accurate, but nearly all probability mass now lies within the correct side of the road.
+This is in contrast to versions of the model without map encoding which predict that the red car might move into oncoming traffic.

-{\bf Future-Conditional Predictions.} \cref{fig:nuscenes_robot_quali} shows an example of future-conditional predictions from our model.
-When the red ego-vehicle's plan is to accelerate forward, our model predicts that the blue car will also accelerate forward.
-Conversely, if the red ego-vehicle plans to slightly crawl forward, we predict the same motion for the blue car.
-Thus, our model is able to make use of the encoded robot future motion plan as well as relational information from its edge encoders to accordingly adjust its predictions.
-This enables using our model for decision making online while taking into account the potential responses of humans, \eg to evaluate a set of motion plans for safety.
+{\bf Online Runtime.} A key consideration in robotics is runtime complexity.
+As a result, we evaluate the time it takes \emphalgname{} to perform forward inference on commodity hardware.
+The results are summarized in the appendix, and confirm that our model scales well to scenes with many agents and interactions.